-3000 Meters Altitude Trekking – from Etna South – Nicolosi
+Trekking Etna South 3000 mt – Nicolosi

 Experience the thrill of exploring the fascinating craters of Etna!
 Admire the majestic Valle del Bove from its Belvedere and discover historic craters such as the Cratere del Laghetto and the Cisternazza.
 Reach an altitude of 3,000 meters and descend on foot through unique volcanic landscapes.
 An adventure between breathtaking views and pure adrenaline, immersed in the heart of the volcano!

-Difficulty:
+Difficulty: Medium

-Trekking route: 7 km approx.
+Trekking Route: 7 km approx.

 Excluded in the Excursion Price